Meet the High Meadows Fund Team

 In her first job after college in 1977 Gaye started a whole grain bakery in a store that sold natural foods, wood stoves and backyard wind generators.
 Food and energy are constant threads throughout her career and home life.
 She has also worked for the Intervale Center in Burlington, Ben and Jerry's Homemade Inc.; and the National Gardening Association in Burlington.
 Gaye has a B.A. from Williams College and an M.B.A. from Cornell University.

 Gaye lives in Jericho, Vermont, with her husband, Chuck Lacy.
 Over about a decade they have reduced annual heating oil use in their old farmhouse from 1,800 to 30 gallons.
 Gaye serves on the board of the Public Assets Institute, Vermont's Clean Energy Development Board and the Energy Co-op of Vermont.

 Bobby Lussier, Environmental Philanthropy Associate

-Will joined the High Meadows Fund in the summer of 2017.
-He is from Bound Brook, New Jersey and graduated from Princeton University.
-At Princeton, he studied Religion, Environmental Studies, and Creative Writing.
+Bobby joined the High Meadows Fund team in the summer of 2019.
+He is from Red Bank, New Jersey, and studied Civil & Environmental Engineering as an undergraduate at Princeton University.

 Nina McDonnell, Grants Administrator